szv/CollaborativeNoteEditor/README.md

 # CollaborativeNoteEditor
 An small cloud-computing exercise for my master studies.

+## General

 The goal is to implement a simple collaborative notes editor web app.

+The application should be able to do the following:
+- The app should be able to do the basic functions create, edit and delete notes.
+- A list of all notes should be displayed.
+- Enable real-time collaboration by using the framework Yjs.

+The application was developed as a single page application in Angular and has been deployed on Microsoft Azure.

 [https://salmon-dune-04b164f03.2.azurestaticapps.net/](https://salmon-dune-04b164f03.2.azurestaticapps.net/)